matthewtruty/Create-Column-Layouts-With-Sitefinity/README.md

 ###Creating Dynamic Module column layouts with Sitefinity
 =========================

 This JS method converts a list of dynamic module items into a grid with a specified number of columns using the Sitefinity column classes.

-###Steps:
+There are two sets of instructions below.
+The Short Version has just enough information for an experienced Sitefinity developer to use when apply this method to a dynamic module list.
+The [Detailed Version]() goes provides in depth, step-by-step instructions on how to apply this method to a dynamic module list.

+###Short Version:
+1. Include [createColumnLayout.js](https://github.com/matthewtruty0093/Create-Column-Layouts-With-Sitefinity/blob/master/createColumnLayout.js) or [createColumnLayout.min.js](https://github.com/matthewtruty0093/Create-Column-Layouts-With-Sitefinity/blob/master/createColumnLayout.min.js) in your project
+2. Create a widget template for your dynamic module and paste in the code from [file name]()
+3. Call the method: `createColumnLayout("custom-module-grid", "grid-item", 2);`
+- Param 1: container class
+- Param 2: item class
+- Param 3: number of columns

+###Detailed Version:

 ####1.
 Add the Javascript to your project:
 Here are 3 easy ways you can include the JS with your dynamic module widget template.